This session will explore some of the newer and more interesting solutions to developing apps across a wide array of

 The core Kotlin team has recently unveiled massively cross-platform features which I'll show off.
 This allows you to run Kotlin code on virtually any device, even Raspberry Pis, and to share similar code between devices.

 Colin is an experienced software engineer specializing in Android development.
-He currently codes for Mozilla on the Firefox Fenix browser project.
-He has worked for many successful companies, including Amazon, Flipgrid, Cray, Pearson, and When I Work.
+He currently codes for Mozilla on the Firefox Fenix Android browser revamp.
+He has worked for many successful companies in the past fifteen years, including Amazon, Flipgrid (acquired by Microsoft), Cray, Pearson VUE, and When I Work.
 He runs the Twin Cities Kotlin User Group in his spare time.

 He has been programming since he learned BASIC on the TRS-80 computer in his parents' basement at age six.
 He has been writing Android apps since the first Android phone launched and has done so professionally for around seven or eight years.

 This will add your name to the list of interested participants.
 It will help us gauge interest for scheduling purposes.